One More Cup of Coffee (Valley Below)

 "One More Cup of Coffee (Valley Below)" is a song by American singer-songwriter Bob Dylan, which was released as the fourth track on his seventeenth studio album Desire (1976).
 The song was written by Dylan, and produced by Don DeVito.
 The album version of "One More Cup of Coffee (Valley Below)" was recorded on July 30, 1975, and released on Desire in January 1976.
-Dylan said the song was influenced by his visit to a gypsy celebration at Saintes-Maries-de-la-Mer in France on his 34th birthday.
+Dylan said the song was influenced by his visit to a Romani celebration at Saintes-Maries-de-la-Mer in France on his 34th birthday.

 Emmylou Harris sings with Dylan on the track; their performance received critical acclaim.
 Dylan performed the song live in concert 151 times from 1975 to 2009, and three of the live versions have been officially released.
 The White Stripes, Robert Plant and Tom Jones have all covered the song on albums.